mgroupntua/NumericalAnalyzers/programming/chapter1.md

 }
 ```

-The boundary condtions are applied on the key of each node and on the structural degree of freedom
+The boundary condtions are applied on each node using its key and on the degree of freedom
-(translational along x,y,z-axes or rotational about x,y,z-axes):
+(translational along x,y,z-axes or rotational about x,y,z-axes), as:

 ```csharp
 // Define Boundary Conditions: Constrain bottom nodes of the model.